Jump to:

 • Can only be filled by law or graduate students

-• When you hire a PA at 33% time or more, they will receive tuition remission, which you will be charged for. ***Be aware that if your PA has any concurrent PA appointments, and the total of their appointments is 33% or greater, you will be responsible for the prorated amount of tuition remission.
-Therefore you should ask your PA before hiring.
+• When you hire a PA at 33% time or more, they will receive tuition remission, which you will be charged for. ***Please ask your PA before hiring if they have any concurrent student positions.
 Please alert the Law School Payroll/HR Office and we will confirm any concurrent appointments.

 • Are eligible for health care benefits if hired for a semester or more.
 This cost is also funded by the entity hiring the PA (i.e. Grant, Professorship, Law School or Grad School funds)